GurdarshanS/KingdominoProject-McGill-2020/README.md

 There are also other ways of earning points, but these must be agreed upon before the start of each game by all the players!

 Dynasty: The players will play the game 3 times and keep score of their total crowns after each game.
 At the end of the 3 games, the player with the highest number of total crowns wins!
-Harmony: Players with a perfect territory, meaning kingdoms who did not have to discard any dominoes, earn 5 additional points.
-The Middle Kingdom: Players that have their initial piece, the castle, at the center of their kingdom at the end of the game earn 10 additional points.
-The Mighty Duel: This rule only applies to 2-player games.
-Use all 48 available dominoes and use a 7x7 grid instead of a 5x5 one.
-All the other regular game rules are applied as usual.

 Team Background: